25. HAPPINESS

 The sky, it cannot see its blue expanse.

-The radiant, ice-capped mountain has no chance
+The radiant, ice-capped mountain has no

 To see how regally it towers,